RokuFSD/RokuFSD/README.md

 <img src="./banner.jpg" />

-# 👋 Who I am?
+# Who I am?

 <div align="justify">
     My name is Emiliano and I'm a Front End Developer who loves the JavaScript technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
+Right now I'm focused on learning everything that is related to Web Development.
 I'm also passionate about exploring new technologies.
 </div>

-# 🔧 Technologies & Tools (W.I.P)
+# Technologies & Tools (W.I.P)

 <table>
   <tr>